turingschool/curriculum/source/projects/flack.markdown

 #### D. Concept

 Does the application deliver on the concept?

 * 4 - Exceeded expectations, this application is great
 * 3 - Met expectations, the application is a solid first version
 * 2 - Below expectations, this is at-best a prototype
 * 1 - Far below expectations, this doesn't demonstrate the value of the concept

-### Learning & Progress

-Working software is great, but this is still about learning.
-Let's discuss the progress and outcomes as a client + group.

-1. Did the team make effective use of Pivotal Tracker to guide development?
-2. Did the team find and use strategies for working together efficiently?
-3. Did each member of the team seek challenge and push themselves?
-4. Did each team member demonstrate growth and progress during the project?
+### Project Management and Process

+"Software projects don't fail for technical reasons."
+An important aspect of this project will be managing your team's development process and delivering functional software at every iteration.

+### A. Project Management process

+* 4 - The team demonstrates disciplined use of project management tools that is reflected in the application's source code
+* 3 - The team uses project management tools for conceptual planning, but development is still somewhat ad-hoc and disorganized
+* 2 - The team makes inconsistent use of management tools
+* 1 - Management and development are both ad-hoc and disorganized

+### B. Project Management process

+* 4 - The team executes disciplined project sprints, delivering functional projects at each step
+* 3 - The team plans project sprints effectively, but one or two sprints end with a non-functional product
+* 2 - The team plans project sprints, but sprints often end with incomplete features
+* 1 - The team performs one sprint -- to the finish.